-Please provide clinical evidence of immunity with proof of vaccination or positive titer and proof of vaccination, if applicable, for each of the items below as well as proof of no active TB infection (skin test, blood test, or chest x-ray):
+Please provide clinical evidence of immunity with proof of vaccination AND positive titer, if applicable, for each of the items below as well as proof of no active TB infection (skin test, blood test, or chest X-ray):

-Disease Required Documentation Measles, Mumps, and Rubella (MMR) Positive/reactive Measles, Mumps, and Rubella IgG Antibody Titers (Results for all three diseases must be present) and proof of 2-dose vaccination (4 weeks apart)) Varicella (Chicken Pox) Positive/reactive Varicella IgG Antibody Titer and proof of 2-dose vaccination (4-8 weeks apart) Tdap (Tetanus, Diphtheria, Pertussis) Proof of vaccination for TdapGood for 10 years (not Td or childhood Dtap) Negative skin test or blood test results (within the year, to be repeated ANNUALLY) TB Screening OR Negative Chest X-Ray (within 2 years, to be repeated every 2 years) Hepatitis B Positive Hep B Surface Antibody Titer and proof of vaccination If you have never been vaccinated for Hep B, the three-dose series requires completion of two out of the three dose series BEFORE orientation week (August).
-Please keep in mind that there is a fourweek waiting period between dose 1 and 2.
-Influenza Proof of vaccination for annual flu vaccine (once it becomes available) Hepatitis A Positive/reactive Hep A Antibody Titer or proof of vaccination. (only if required by sites) The Office of Experiential Education will inform students if rotation sites require this vaccination
+Disease Required Documentation COVID Vaccination is not required by the University COVID-19 Vaccine The Office of Experiential Education will inform students if a specific rotation site require this vaccination Measles, Mumps, and Rubella (MMR) Positive/reactive Measles, Mumps, and Rubella IgG Antibody Titers (Results for all three diseases must be present) and proof of 2-dose vaccination (4 weeks apart) Varicella (Chicken Pox) Positive/reactive Varicella IgG Antibody Titer and proof of 2-dose vaccination (4-8 weeks apart) Tdap (Tetanus, Diphtheria, Pertussis) Proof of vaccination for Tdap Good for 10 years (not Td or childhood Tdap) TB Screening Negative skin test or blood test results (within the year, to be repeated ANNUALLY) OR Negative chest X-ray (within 2 years, to be repeated every 2 years) Positive Hep B Surface Antibody Titer and proof of vaccination Hepatitis B If you have never been vaccinated for Hep B, the three-dose series requires completion of two out of the three dose series BEFORE orientation week (August).
+Please keep in mind that there is a fourweek waiting period between dose 1 and 2 Influenza Proof of vaccination for annual flu vaccine (once it becomes available) Hepatitis A Positive/reactive Hep A Antibody Titer or proof of vaccination (only if required by sites) The Office of Experiential Education will inform students if a specific rotation site requires this vaccination

-Except for the annual influenza and hepatitis A vaccines, all titer results/vaccination proofs must be completed prior to Orientation Week for matriculating students.
-For currently enrolled students, the required TB test/chest x-ray is due before the first day of the fall semester and flu vaccination is due by the end of October.
+Except for the annual influenza and Hepatitis A vaccines, all titer results/vaccination proofs must be completed prior to Orientation Week for matriculating students.
+For currently enrolled students, the required TB test/chest X-ray is due ANNUALLY before the first day of the fall semester and flu vaccination is due annually by the end of October.